Ruiyang1210W/Jump-and-Run/README.md

 2. Open the project in IntelliJ IDEA (or Eclipse).
 3. Ensure the Project SDK is Java 17 or later.
 4. Run the main file: src/main/java/Main.java
+5. Mark src/main/resources as a resources root if it won't show assets.

 ## Features Implemented